 What’s a guaranteed way to have the (last-minute) holiday of your dreams without having it crushed by crowds or surge pricing?
 You head somewhere many don’t know too much about… somewhere like South Australia’s spectacular Kangaroo Island.

 Located 13 kilometres off the coast, Kangaroo Island is a wilderness wonderland where the seals, sea lions and yes, kangaroos, appear to outnumber the human population of some 4,500 by quite a bit.
 Simply hire a 4WD and earmark visiting the sea lions at Admirals Arch, enjoying a guided seal tour at Seal Bay Conservation Park, and feeding pelicans at Kingscote as ‘must dos’.
-Then rest your head at one of the many campgrounds scattered around the island, hire one of the waterfront private residences also readily available through sites such as Stayz or Airbnb, give yourself over to the ultimate luxury by checking in at LifeTime Private Retreats, or if your child is older than 10, at the stunning Southern Ocean Lodge.
+Then rest your head at one of the many campgrounds scattered around the island, hire one of the waterfront private residences also readily available through sites such as Stayz or Airbnb, give yourself over to the ultimate luxury by checking in at LifeTime Private Retreats.

 The Great Barrier Reef alternative: Bundaberg